SouthFrank/Note_Taking/ES6 Module.md

 		- Side note: [[tree shaking]] is a technique used in JS module bundlers to eliminate dead (unused or unreachable) code from the final bundled output.
 The term "tree shaking" comes from the concept of shaking a tree to make dead leaves fall, leaving only the necessary ones.
 #### Explain what the concepts "entry" and "output" mean as relates to webpack.
 #### Briefly explain what a development dependency is.
+- A "development dependency" refers to a software package or library that is necessary for the development and build process of a project but is not required for the runtime execution of the application.
+These dependencies are tools, libraries, or modules that assist developers during the development phase, such as in building, testing and maintaining a codebase.
+- When someone is working on a project, they install both regular dependencies and development dependencies.
+However, when the application is deployed or run in a production environment, only the regular dependencies are typically installed.

+#### Common examples of development dependencies
+1. Build Tools:
+	- Module bundlers like Webpack, Rollup, or Parcel.
+	- Task runners like Gulp or Grunt.
+	- Transpilers like Babel (when used for development purposes).
+2. Testing Libraries:
+    - Testing frameworks like Jest, Mocha, or Jasmine.
+    - Assertion libraries like Chai.
+3. Linters:
+    - Code quality tools like ESLint or TSLint.
+4. Mocking Libraries:
+    - Libraries for mocking data or APIs during development, such as json-server or Mirage.js.
+5. Development Servers:
+    - Local development servers like webpack-dev-server or Express.js (when used for development purposes).
+6. Documentation Tools:
+    - Documentation generators like JSDoc or tools for generating API documentation.
 #### Explain what "transpiling code" means and how it relates to front-end development.
 #### Briefly describe what a task runner is an how it's used in front-end development.
 #### Describe how to write an npm automation script.